Trusted WordPress tutorials, when you need them most.

 Adding custom taxonomy in navigation menu

-For more details, see our step-by-step guide on how to create a dropdown menu in WordPress.
+For more details, you can refer to our step-by-step guide on how to create a dropdown menu in WordPress.

-There are a ton of things you can do with custom taxonomies.
+Custom taxonomies allow you to do tons of things.
 For instance, you can show them in a sidebar widget or add image icons for each term.

-You can also add enable RSS feed for custom taxonomies in WordPress and allow users to subscribe to individual terms.
+You can also for custom taxonomies and allow users to subscribe to individual terms.
 That way, your readers will only receive updates about the specific content that matters to them.

 If you want to customize the layout of your custom taxonomy pages, then you can check out SeedProd.
-It’s a drag-and-drop WordPress page builder and theme builder that allows you to create custom layouts without any coding.
+It’s the best drag-and-drop WordPress page builder and theme builder that allows you to create custom layouts without any coding.

 We hope this article helped you learn how to create custom taxonomies in WordPress.
-You may also want to see our guide on how to track website visitors, and how to create a custom WordPress theme without writing any code.
+You may also want to see our guides on how to add taxonomy images (category icons) in WordPress and how to properly change, move, and delete WordPress categories.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.